Larsa: Early Dynastic IIIB

 The historical "Larsa" was already in existence as early as the reign of Early Dynastic ruler Eannatum of Lagash (circa 2500–2400 BC), who annexed it to his empire.
 In a large victory stele found at Girsu he wrote:

 "...
 E-anatum was very clever indeed and he made up the eyes of two doves with kohl, and adorned their heads with cedar (resin).
 For the god Utu, master of vegetation, in the E-babbar at Larsa, he had them offered as sacrificial bulls."

 A later ruler, Entemena, nephew of Eannatum, is recorded on a foundation cone found at nearby Bad-Tibira as cancelling the debts of the citizens of Larsa "He cancelled [oblig]ations for the citizens of Uruk, Larsa, and Pa-tibira ...
 He restored (the second) to the god Utu’s control in Larsa ...".

 Akkadian period

 Larsa is attested in the Akkadian Empire in the Temple Hymns of Enheduanna, daughter of Sargon of Akkad.

 "...
 Your lord is the soaring sunlight, the ruler ... righteous voice.
 He lights up the horizon, he lights up the zenith of heaven.
-Utu, lord of the Shining House,has built a home in your holy court, House of Larsa, and has taken his seat upon your throne."
+Utu, lord of the Shining House, has built a home in your holy court, House of Larsa, and has taken his seat upon your throne."

 Ur III period

-In the Ur III empire period that ended the millennium, its first ruler Ur-Nammu recorded, in a brick inscription found at Larse, rebuilding the E-babbar temple of Utu there.
+In the Ur III empire period that ended the millennium, its first ruler Ur-Nammu recorded, in a brick inscription found at Larsa, rebuilding the E-babbar temple of Utu there.